Here’s the Problem…

 Honest self-reflection reveals that for most of us, our usual reaction

 patterns and responses to life are, at their core, a series of well-worn defense mechanisms that have long outlived their usefulness.

-Until and unless the original underlying emotions are completed and released, these habitual defensive reactions continue to function as the dominant factor in how we relate, how we feel, and how we live our lives today.
+Until and unless the original underlying emotions are completed and released, these habitual defensive reactions continue to function as the dominant factor in how we relate, how we feel, and how we choose to live our lives now.
 It is these buried, trapped, incomplete emotional episodes, birthed in our past and still held in our bodies, which drive us to think, say, feel and/or do things we later deeply regret.